So you want revenue growth in your wellness business. More customers? Different customers? New programs? What’s the best answer?

 Your wellness business emphasizes getting new customers rather than expanding your lineup of products and services, or selling more to current customers.

-Example 1: you encourage customers to post online reviews to attract more new customers.
+- You encourage customers to post online reviews to attract more new customers.

-Example 2: you routinely offer a free class experience to encourage potential clients to dip a toe in the water
+- You routinely offer a free class experience to encourage potential clients to dip a toe in the water